ct-js/docs.ctjs.rocks/docs/modding-ctjs/modded-events.md

 The execution context is different here. `this` will point to `ct.room`, and you will have to work with your templates/rooms by reading variable substitutions from `/*%%ENTITY_TYPE%%*/` and `/*%%ENTITY_NAME%%*/`.
 Perhaps you will need `ct.templates.list` or `ct.rooms.list` to access your copies and rooms.

+Note that using `rootRoom*` fields makes the behaviors using it static, increasing the game's bundle size and preventing a game developer from adding and removing this behavior dynamically in game runtime, and you should only use such events when you can't use `thisOn*` fields alone.

 When the ct.IDE's exporter bakes a game, it combines all the events into `thisOnCreate`, `thisOnDestroy`, `thisOnStep`, and `thisOnDraw` for each template and room, and gathers events for the root rooms from all the scriptable entities.
 One user event can contribute to several code targets at once: for example, a timer would declare itself in `thisOnCreate` and check for execution in `thisOnStep`.

 ## Writing an event